jdersch/PERQemu/PERQemu/Readme-source.txt

 sprawling, interactive nature of the emulator there are no automated tests so I mostly use the same QA approach that 3RCC used, for better or worse: if it runs the POS "burn in" code (i.e. the SIGGRAPH demos) it's good to go!

+[With the pull request to merge this back into the master branch, this file could use yet another rewrite...]

 1.2  Version History